Tropical Wet Forests (US and Mexico): Natural resources

 Tropical wet forests are known for their wide diversity of natural resources.
 Historically, the primary harvestable products they produce are from plants including exotic lumber such as mahogany, red cedar, and also gum tree for rubber.
 Other plants that can be used from this region include common food items such as bananas, cacao, oranges, coffee, sesame, alfalfa, cotton, and a variety of peppers.

 Following Spanish and English colonization of the area, there was a shift towards larger scaled agriculture plantations.
-With these plantations came increased production of sugar cane, beans, pineapples, and chiles as well as an increase in harvesting of precious lumbers.
+With these plantations came increased production of sugar cane, beans, pineapples, and chiles as well as an increase in harvesting of precious lumber.
 This trend continued largely up into the 1960s when large swaths of land were cleared to make room for cattle ranches.

 Consecutively came the influx from the petrochemical industry to extract the vast reservoirs of oil that exist underground.
 This new development led to even larger portions of land being cleared for oil drilling sites and roads compounding the existing problem of deforestation in the region.

 One ray of hope for the future of natural resource procurement in tropical wet forests is the search for medicinally valuable plant secondary compounds.
 Plants that contain compounds that can treat ailments ranging from analgesics, antibiotics, heart drugs, enzymes, hormones, diuretics, anti-parasitics, dentifrices, laxatives, dysentery treatments, anti-coagulants, and hundreds more exist and could prove to be valuable economically viable as well as a sustainable alternative to current resources being used in the area.